-The Lower Disciplinary Board will consist of the following five (5) members: two students, two faculty members and one college employee.
-The Faculty Council, upon recommendation from the President, will approve the faculty.
-The Vice President of Student Services will approve the students.
+The Lower Disciplinary Board will consist of the following five (5) members: two students, two faculty members and one college staff member.
+The Faculty Council, upon recommendation from the President, will approve the faculty members.
+The Vice President for Student Affairs will approve the students.

 A quorum will consist of three members.
-The Vice President of Student Services, or his/her designee, will be responsible for training and providing administrative support to the Lower Disciplinary Board.
+The Vice President for Student Affairs, or his/her designee, will be responsible for training and providing administrative support to the Lower Disciplinary Board.

-The Vice President of Student Services, or his/her designee, may establish an ad hoc disciplinary board, whenever the regular disciplinary board is not constituted, is unable to obtain a quorum, or is otherwise unable to hear a case.
+The Vice President for Student Affairs, or his/her designee, may establish an ad hoc disciplinary board whenever the regular disciplinary board is not constituted, is unable to obtain a quorum, or is otherwise unable to hear a case.
 An ad hoc disciplinary board will be composed of three members, including at least one student.

-Members of the Lower Disciplinary Board who are charged with a violation of this Code or with a criminal offense may be suspended from their positions by the Vice President of Student Services, or his/her designee, during the pendency of the charges against them.
-Members found responsible of any such violation or offense may be disqualified from any further participation in the College disciplinary system.
+Members of the Lower Disciplinary Board who are charged with a violation of this Code or with a criminal offense may be suspended from their positions by the Vice President for Student Affairs, or his/her designee, during the period of the charges against them.
+Members found responsible for any such violation or offense may be disqualified from any further participation in the College disciplinary system.